November 26, 2012

 Fruit tart

-Recipe courtesy of Orangette
+Recipe courtesy of Orangette.

 Use any kind of stone fruit; I used plums, but I'm looking forward to apricot season.
 Peaches would be very nice too.